cocos-creator/docs-3d-deprecated/en/material-system/effect-syntax.md

 The shader entries are the only required fields, namely `vert` and `frag`, in the format of `shaderChunkName:entryFunctionName`.<br>
 Normally the `main` function shouldn't be specified in shader, for version-specific wrappers will be inserted at compile-time,<br>
 assigning the return value of the specified function to the ouput of current shader stage. (gl_Position or the final output color).<br>
-You can find the complete parameter list [here](pass-parameter-list.md).
+You can find all the optional parameter list [here](pass-parameter-list.md).

 ## Shader Chunks
 Syntactically shader chunks are a superset of GLSL, all the extended features will be processed immediately at resource compile-time.<br>